Exercise 4 - Tiles of geospatial data via OGC API - Tiles

 If you want to explore publishing vector tiles using Elasticsearch clone pygeoapi-examples repository:

-git checkout https://github.com/geopython/pygeoapi-examples.git
+git clone https://github.com/geopython/pygeoapi-examples.git

 Then change into the docker/mvt-elastic